arduino/arduino-pro-ide/README.md

 ### Download

-You can download this alpha preview for testing and feedback from the [Releases Section](https://github.com/arduino/arduino-pro-ide/releases) of this repo.
+You can download the latest release for testing and feedback from the [Releases Section](https://github.com/arduino/arduino-pro-ide/releases/latest) of this repo.
 *<b>Note</b>: This is not a production release!*

 #### Nightly builds